Cray-HPE/docs-csm/operations/validate_csm_health.md

 Execute the ncnHealthChecks script and analyze the output of each individual check.

-**IMPORTANT:** When the PIT node is booted the NCN node metal.no-wipe status is not available and is correctly reported as 'unavailable'.
-Once ncn-m001 has been booted the NCN metal.no-wipe status is expected to be reported as metal.no-wipe=1.
+**IMPORTANT:** When the PIT node is booted, the NCN node metal.no-wipe status is not available and is correctly reported as 'unavailable'.
+Once ncn-m001 has been booted, the NCN metal.no-wipe status is expected to be reported as metal.no-wipe=1.

 **IMPORTANT:** Only when ncn-m001 has been booted, if the output of the ncnHealthChecks.sh script shows that there are nodes that do not have the metal.no-wipe=1 status, then do the following: